ShyanJMC/NordTools/marker-pdf_to_markdown/README.md

 And use a volume to transfer the PDF files between the machine and the container.

-## Build or import
+## Build

-You can build the image from scratch runing this from this directory;
+Build the image from scratch runing this from this directory;

 > [docker/podman] build -t marker:2.17 .

-Or you can import

-> [docker/podman] import marker-v2.17-container.tar.gz

 ## Usage